clobrano/letsdo/README.md

     $ letsdo --stop
       Stopped task 'new task' after 0:00:50
     $ letsdo --keep --id 1
-      Starting task 'best readme in the History of github'
+      Starting task 'best readme in the History of GitHub'

 Clearly, all the flags support the short version (-k for --keep, -i for --id, etc.)